| |

 -

-Limited partnerships pool the money of investors to
+pool the money of investors to develop or purchase

-properties, it distributes the income to its investors
+distributes the income to its investors as dividend

 -